 Before filing taxes, one need to aware of the procedure of filing.
 Below is a list of steps in filing the taxes with EZTax.in It's as simple as

-The due date for filing income tax return for individuals is July 31st (with few exceptions, where for AY 2020-21 it is Jul 31st, 2020, Nov 30th 2020 Jan 10th 2021 due to COVID-19 pandemic).
-For few years in the past, the due date was postponed to a week later due to specific issues such as natural calamities etc.
+The due date for filing income tax return for individuals is July 31st (with few exceptions, where for AY 2021-22 it is Jul 31st, 2021 Dec 31st 2021 due to COVID-19 pandemic and other technical issues faced by IT Dept).

 Briefly, belated returns may attract few penalties / restrictions.